C1.1 Identify and describe repeating and growing patterns, including patterns found in real-life contexts.

 Emily babysits regularly.
 A couple asks her to look after their child for 6 hours a day for 10 days and offers to pay her according to the following table of values.

-Number of days 1 2 3 4
+Days 1 2 3 4

 Salary for the day ($) 1 2 4 8

-Describe the increasing pattern.
+Describe the growing pattern.

 I noticed that the salary doubles every day.
 So the pattern rule is ×2.